Thomas Orde-Lees: Parachutist

 On Orde-Lees' return to England, World War I was raging.
 By now an honorary major, Orde-Lees returned to active service with the Royal Marines on 12 November 1916.
 After serving on the Western Front in the Balloon Corps, Orde-Lees, with the assistance of Shackleton, secured a place in the Royal Flying Corps on 1 August 1917 where he became an enthusiastic advocate for the use of parachutes.
 He jumped from Tower Bridge into the River Thames to prove their effectiveness and a Parachute Committee was formed with Orde-Lees as secretary to investigate the use of parachutes for pilots.
 He was awarded the Air Force Cross in the 1919 New Year Honours list, and was appointed an Officer of the Order of the British Empire (OBE) on 10 October.
 After the war, however, Orde-Lees resigned his commission on 25 April 1919 (reportedly rather than facing a Court Martial after his involvement with a parachuting course for women sponsored by the Daily Mail) and moved to Japan where he taught parachuting techniques to the Japanese Air Force.

 Japan: Mount Fuji

 In Japan, Orde-Lees is best known for his winter climbs on Mount Fuji.
 After an unsuccessful attempt in January 1922, Orde-Lees and a climbing companion, H.S.
-Crisp, successfully summitted the iconic stratovolcano on 12 February 1922.
+Crisp, successfully summited the iconic stratovolcano on 12 February 1922.

 After his parachute-training duties ceased, Orde-Lees continued to live in Tokyo.
 He worked for a time as a correspondent for The Times, which led to an appointment at the British Embassy.
 His first wife having died, he remarried to a local Japanese woman, Hisako Hoya.
 He spent almost 20 years teaching English and reading the English news on Japanese Radio.